aldo-gutierrez/bitmasksorter/README.md

 ## RadixBitSorter:

-Is similar to the traditional Radix Sorter that use multiple steps of Count Sort, but instead of using a digit  in base 10 it uses a digit which is a base 2 binary number Ska Sort as I understand uses base 256, it means a byte, each digit(word) has length of 8 bits.

-Similar to the concepts of SkaSort RadixByteSorterInt has been written, you could configure it to use or not the bitmask, if using the bitmask it can detect which of the 4 bytes of an integer needs or not to be sorted.

-RadixBitSorterInt uses the bitmask, to sort just the bits that need to be sorted, bits are grouped in digit(words) of dynamic digit sizes from 4-16 bits (configurable), by default a size of 11 bits is used in modern computes and 8 bits in older computers
+RadixBitSorter is a sorter that uses the BitMask to sort with just the bits that need to be sorted.

-RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations as those sorters don't use a digit in base 10, don't use bit operations as ska sort, don't use a bitmask and some don't reuse the aux buffer

-RadixByteSorterInt when working an all bytes (not using the bitmask) should have the same performance as SkaSort.
-See the C++ Implementation for more details on SkaSort
+The BitMask is used to reduce the number of count sort iterations.

+Some implementations of Radix Sort are very unoptimized stackoverflow, baeldung, hackerearth have a lot of this.
+They use sometimes base 10 and sometimes bucket sort, compared to those RadixBitSorter is way faster.

+Some optimized implementations use base 256 using bit operations.
+A typical optimized Radix Sorter for integers (32 bits) could use 8bits (words/digits) and needs 4 steps of Count Sort.

+After a lot of testing I found that in my machine (AMD Ryzen 7 4800H) 11bits is the best word size and I also found that in some older computers dual core  8bits is the best size.
+That was found many years ago as I later discovered.
+So RadixBiSorter change the size of the words according to the number of cores that are somehow correlated with the Cache Sizes.

+Some other optimizations like swapping the aux buffer with the array buffer are also implemented but with mixed results.

+A typical optimized Radix Sorter for integers (32 bits) could use 8bits (words/digits) and needs 4 iterations of Count Sort, with the BitMask we can reduce the iterations to 1 in some cases.

+Ska Sort as I understand is an optimized C++ radix sort but is in place.
+RadixBitSorter is not an in place sorter as it uses and aux buffer.

-RadixBitSorter is faster than RadixByteSorter and SkaSort in most of the cases and machines, except when the bitmask is of size 30-32 bits then it can have similar or a little lower performance than SkaSort.
+RadixBitSorter is tipically faster than SkaSort, but when the bitmask is of size 30-32 bits then it can have similar or a little lower performance than SkaSort.

 Radix Bit Sorter Optimizations:

 - It does not need to sort by all the bits just the ones in the bitmask
 - It sorts by 11 bits at a time as maximum and 4 as minimum (Instead of 8 as SkaSort and RadixByteSorterInt do)

+## RadixByteSorter:
+Is a RadixBitSorter but that always uses 8bits with byte boundaries, it can or not use the BitMask to optimize the iterations of count sort

+RadixByteSorterInt when working an all bytes (not using the bitmask) should have the same performance as SkaSort and tipical optimized radix sorters

+RadixBitSorter is faster than RadixByteSorter and SkaSort in most of the cases and machines i tested.

 Radix Byte Sorter Optimizations: